-If you do not express a preference regarding tracking we will track your behaviour online for the purposes described above; this data will not be shared outside of SpringerNature.
+We will track your behaviour online for the purposes described above; this data will not be shared outside of SpringerNature.
 You can stop this tracking here.
-The legal basis for this processing via Google Analytics is Art.
+The legal basis for this processing via Google Analytics is consent, Art.
 6 sec.
 1 sent.
-1 lit.f GDPR and represents our legitimate interest to analyse our website’s traffic to improve the user’s experience and to optimise the website in general.
+1 lit.a GDPR, to analyse our website’s traffic, improve the user’s experience and optimise the website in general.

 Depending on the provider the information generated about your use of the website may be transferred to and processed in third countries, e.g. the United States.
 For further information about the potential risks of a cross border data transfer please refer to section XI.
 The tools collect only the IP address assigned to you on the date you visit this site, rather than your name or any other identifying information.
 The provider will use this information in order to evaluate your use of the website, to compile reports on website activities and to provide other services relating to website and internet use to us.